-Students forfeit their right to a public school education by engaging in conduct prohibited in Regulation 1300, the code of student conduct, and/or state or federal law.
-Disciplinary consequences include, but are not limited to, withdrawal of school privileges (athletics, intramurals, student clubs and activities and school social events); the reassignment of the student to another school; removal for up to ten (10) school days by building principals; extension of suspensions for a total of 180 days by the Superintendent; and longer term suspension and expulsion from school by the Board of Education Policies 2610, 2662, and 2663)
+Students forfeit their right to a public school education by engaging in conduct prohibited in this code of student conduct, as also reflected in Regulation 2610; Regulation 1300; Regulation 1301; and/or state or federal law.
+Disciplinary consequences include, but are not limited to, withdrawal of school privileges (e.g., athletics, intramurals, student clubs and activities, school social events); the reassignment of the student to another school; removal for up to ten (10) school days by building principals; extension of suspensions for a total of 180 days by the Superintendent; and longer-term suspension and expulsion from school by the Board of Education.
+See also Board Policy 2610: Misconduct and Disciplinary Consequences; Board Policy and Regulation 2662: Suspensions; and Board Policy and Regulation 2663: Expulsion.
+Any time a student engages in misconduct that results in a documented disciplinary consequence established in this code and issued by an administrator, a reasonable effort will be made by such administrator or designee to either contact the parent, guardian by written notice or by direct telephone contact.

 Removal of any student who is a student with a disability under Section 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act is subject to state and federal procedural due process rights.
-(Board of Education Policy 2672 and its corresponding regulation)
+See Board Policy and Regulation 2672: Discipline of Students with Disabilities.
+The District will make reasonable modifications to its code of conduct and discipline policies, practices, and procedures for students with disabilities as are necessary to ensure compliance with state and federal law.

 The District will provide annual in-service training to all employees concerning the District's discipline regulations and their implementation.
 Annual training will also include, but will not be limited to, approved methods of dealing with school violence, discipline of students with disabilities, and the requirements of student confidentiality.
-(Board of Education Policy 2600)
+See Board Policy 2600: Discipline.

-All students attending school in District schools will be expected to accept the obligation and responsibility to attend school on a regular basis and to comply with the District's discipline code set forth in Regulation 2610.
+All students attending school in District schools will be expected to accept the obligation and responsibility to attend school on a regular basis and to comply with the District's code of student conduct set forth here and in Regulation 2610.
 Those students who choose not to fulfill their responsibilities at school will be held accountable for their conduct.
-Consequences for individual acts of misconduct are calculated to discipline the student, to deter future misconduct and to provide a safe and positive environment in which students can learn.
+Consequences for individual acts of misconduct are calculated to discipline the student, deter future misconduct, and provide a safe and positive environment in which students can learn.
 Students who engage in significant acts of misconduct off campus which materially and adversely impact the educational environment of district students to the extent allowed by law, will be subject to discipline up to and including expulsion.
-(Board of Education Policy 2610, and Regulation 2610)
+See Board Policy 2610: Misconduct and Disciplinary Consequences and Board Regulation 2610: Behavioral Expectations.

-The discipline code set out in this regulation is intended to be illustrative but not an exclusive listing of acts of misconduct and the consequences for each.
-Misconduct, which is not specifically listed in this regulation, may be deemed to warrant discipline up to and including expulsion following provision of all due process procedures.
+This code of student conduct is intended to be illustrative but not an exclusive listing of acts of misconduct and the consequences for each.
+Misconduct that is not specifically listed in this code may be deemed to warrant discipline up to and including expulsion following the provision of all due process procedures.
 In addition, the disciplinary consequence listed for each offense may be increased or decreased by the Administration or the Board of Education due to mitigating or aggravating circumstances.